Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Before day one

-• Send a written first-week plan
+• Send a written plan for the first week

 • Confirm access without sharing personal credentials